MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 ### Screens

 For in person *pairs*, having two monitors mirrored allows both *pairers* to see the work without looking over each other's shoulders.
+For Mac users, remember to bring that USB adapter!

 For remote *pairs*, either screen sharing or live code sharing can work effectively.
 While live code sharing helps with switching, it makes it difficult to track non-code work.